Using the BizTalk Services SDK

 Updated: November 21, 2013

-BizTalk Services enables you to have Business to Business Messaging, provides Rich Messaging Endpoints, and provides BizTalk Adapter Service in Azure BizTalk Services to connect to on-premises LOB applications from the cloud.
+BizTalk Services enables you to have EDI, AS2, and EDIFACT Messaging in Azure BizTalk Services, provides Source, Destination, and Bridge Messaging Endpoints in Azure BizTalk Services, and provides Using the BizTalk Adapter Service in Azure BizTalk Services to connect to on-premises LOB applications from the cloud.
 But how and where do we start creating solutions to achieve each of these business objectives?

 For business-to-business messaging, BizTalk Services provides a portal where you can manage your trading partners and configure agreements between them.
-For more information, see Configuring Components for B2B Messaging on BizTalk Services Portal.
+For more information, see Configuring EDI, AS2, and EDIFACT on BizTalk Services Portal.

 Even though rich messaging endpoints and connectivity to on-premise LOB applications are two separate offerings from BizTalk Services, more often than not, they will be used together to configure an end-to-end message flow.
 For example, a message will be sent to an XML bridge, which will process it and send it over to the BizTalk Adapter Service component, which will eventually update the backend LOB application accordingly.
 BizTalk Services provides a Visual Studio project template called BizTalk Services that can be used to configure rich messaging endpoints (XML bridges).
 You can use the BizTalk Services project template to create an end-to-end BizTalk Services application flow including message sources, bridges, and destinations that may include other Service Bus entities like queues, topics, relay endpoints, etc. Similarly, you have a Visual Studio Server Explorer plug-in to create and manage connectivity to on-premise LOB applications from the BizTalk Services application.
 For more information, see Visual Studio project design surface in BizTalk Services.